-In 2003 I went to a meeting organised by a well-known local evangelist/’healer.’
+In 2003 I went to a meeting in South London organised by a well-known local evangelist/’healer.’
 At the time I had only been saved around a year and didn’t really know what to expect.
 As a former Catholic such meetings were foreign to me.
-(Although Rome does have some charismatic priests/healers,’ I had never met any.)
+(Although Rome does have some charismatic priest/’healers,’ I had never met any).
 Upon arrival, there was a good 100-strong-crowd present.
-The usual trestle tables were erected, selling books, tracts and videos.
+The usual trestle tables were erected, selling books, tracts and DVDs.

-As people were still clapping and shouting “Amen, amen” the elderly man in the pulpit began speaking in some strange ‘language.’
+As people were still clapping and shouting “Amen,” “amen” the elderly man in the pulpit began speaking in some strange ‘language.’
 At the time I remember thinking to myself, how he might have been speaking in Hebrew?
-Of course, later on, I realized that he had in fact been ‘speaking in tongues,’ with others around me also joining in.
-However, with no interpreter on hand to interpret for me and the others, as to what these people were all saying, this group had already violated at least two areas of Scripture when dealing with the subject of speaking in tongues in a local meeting (1 Cor.
-14:23.)
+Of course, later on, I realised that he had in fact been ‘speaking or praying in tongues,’ with others around me also joining in.
+However, with no interpreter on hand to interpret these ‘tongue speakers,’ this group had already violated at least two areas of Scripture when dealing with the subject of speaking or praying publicly in tongues in a local meeting (1 Cor.
+14:23).

 Throughout the evening, I witnessed at first-hand people rolling around on the floor, ‘repeat healings;’ one woman crying as someone tried to ‘exorcise her demon;’ another lady being ‘healed’ of some illness, to later being found outside the building chewing gum, with another ‘healed’ victim puffing away on her cigarette.